 People enjoy getting offers that are relevant to their likes.
 And guess what?
 If they are reading your Pizza Review website, they probably like to receive pizza offers.
-So collect their email by email capture software such MailChimp and AWeber.
+So collect their email by email capture software such as MailChimp and AWeber.

 Both make this process super easy.

-Now that you do not have ads, the email collection box from one of your blog tools will stand out, and it will not affect load time nearly as bad as that Adsense pharmaceutical ad did.
+Now that you do not have ads, the email marketing collection box from one of your blog tools will stand out, and it will not affect load time nearly as bad as that Adsense pharmaceutical ad did.

 If you want the best email marketing strategy, give an eBook away.
 Don’t have time to write an eBook?
 Search for places that will sell you the rights to their ready to go ebooks.

 Once you start collecting emails, you can send them relevant content alongside fresh offers.